dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/README.md

 ## Usage

+* In simulation, set up the drone's home position close to the planned trajectory - as you would in real life.
 * To run the sample interactively, you can press `[z]` to run the trajectory following for the json supplied at command line.
 Note that the aircraft needs to have taken off first.
 ![Interactive trajectory](../../images/modules/missionplan/interactive_localmissionplan.png)
 * To run it on mobile, you can go to the `Custom Missions` tab and run the first option.
 Note that the aircraft needs to have taken off first.